jdorn/jeremydorn.com/src/projects.md

 <br>

-### JSON Editor
+<h3 class='red'>JSON Editor</h3>
 <a href='https://github.com/jdorn/json-editor' target='_blank'>https://github.com/jdorn/json-editor</a>

 A JSON Schema based editor.
 You provide a JSON Schema and it generates an HTML form to edit JSON data that conforms to the schema.

-Written in vanilla JS with no dependencies (originally written as a jQuery plugin).
-Can integrate with Bootstrap 2/3, Foundation 3/4/5, and jQueryUI.
+Written in vanilla JS with no dependencies.
+Works standalone, but can also integrate with multiple 3rd party CSS frameworks, icon libraries, and templating engines.

 <br>

-### PHP Reports
+<h3 class='red'>PHP Reports</h3>
 <a href='http://jdorn.github.io/php-reports/' target='_blank'>http://jdorn.github.io/php-reports/</a>

 A full featured PHP framework for displaying reports from any data source, including SQL and MongoDB.

 <br>

-### File System Cache
+<h3 class='red'>File System Cache</h3>
 <a href='https://github.com/jdorn/FileSystemCache' target='_blank'>https://github.com/jdorn/FileSystemCache</a>

 A PHP class for caching data in the filesystem.